The story of ‘sweet baby Luke’

 If you’d like to show your support to those on the front lines.

-Consider a gift to the Novant Health COVID-19 Disaster Relief Fund, which provides essential healthcare workers with the resources they need now so they can focus on the important work of saving lives.
+Consider a gift to the Hope for Remarkable Team Aubergine Fund (formerly the Novant Health COVID-19 Disaster Relief Fund), which provides essential healthcare workers with the resources they need now so they can focus on the important work of saving lives.
 It’s the work they do every day, but the work we all need more now than ever.